deep-learning-indaba/Baobab/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Tasks

+Tasks are being managed on trello and here is the link to the board : https://trello.com/baobab_2019

 ## License